 When I compare Liberty Title to other companies in my real estate market (Lansing), there are a few things that make them unique.

 First is their Umbrella by Liberty Title program.
 The program offers enhanced security protections and additional benefits before, during, and after closing that you can’t get elsewhere.
 Here is how they help:

 - Pre-Closing Protection.
 All parties have access to our secure platform for wiring communications, SafeWire.
 SafeWire is a trusted provider that uses the block chain for wire protection.
-All wiring communication will be performed on this platform and they provide up to a $1,000,000 guarantee that your transaction will be handled safely.
+All wiring communication will be performed on this platform to help ensure that your transaction will be handled safely.

 - Protection During Closing.
 All parties (the Buyer, Seller and their real estate agents) receive coverage under our Lloyd’s of London cybersecurity insurance policy that provides additional protection for your funds during the closing process and allows for reimbursement of any funds that may be lost due to wire fraud or cybercrime.